joaoanes/website/README.md

 `yarn dev` to spin up a webserver at localhost:5000

 `yarn build` to do svelte things that pump out a website.
+HOWEVER, the `sapper-app` directory includes a templated [sapper](https://sapper.svelte.dev/) app that `yarn export`s something much better.